bwang1008/TMCompiler/README.md

 - some tapes for user variables
 - 1 for return value

+Accessing bit `y` of `MEM[x]` requires the head of the tape reserved for `MEM` to move to index `((x+y)(x+y+1) / 2) + x`.

 ## Things to work on
-- Rework a Constants file
+- Rework the Constants file
 - Clean up `unit1.cpp`
 - Rework CMake
 - Optimizations

 ## Ideas for Optimization
+- [x] Don't erase the value when popping off from a stack, leaving residual memory
-Rework basic\_add, isPos, isNeg, isZero to be in-place, to avoid unnecessary pushes and pops
+- [x] Rework basic\_add, isPos, isNeg, isZero, and other functions implemented in the TM to be in-place, to avoid unnecessary pushes and pops
-Incorporate "sideways" ip when changing ip.
+- [ ] Incorporate "sideways" ip when changing ip.
 Should half the work of incrementing IP

+## Ideas for programs
+- Implement some standard data structures and algorithms.
+It's a little bit harder when you only have an array!
+- Write a Universal Turing Machine that takes in a description of a Turing Machine as well as input, and simulates the provided Turing Machine on the input.
+- Pretend that MEM is all of a computer's memory, and designate some (infinite) section to be disc space, some section to be for RAM, and some section for a process's heap and stack.
+You could write a bootloader that runs when the Turing machine starts, and you could run an operating system on the Turing Machine.

-## Future ideas:
+## Future ideas
-Add more features into what is allowed in the restricted C++, like strings and floats
+- Add more features into what is allowed in the restricted C++, like strings and floats

-Convert from multi-tape Turing Machine into a single-tape Turing Machine, with only left and right shifts
+- Convert from multi-tape Turing Machine into a "standard" single-tape Turing Machine of two symbols, with only left and right shifts.
+However, a quadratic slowdown may make it impractical to simulate.

-Write a Universal Turing Machine that takes in a description of a Turing Machine, and simulates the provided Turing Machine.
+    - Suppose I take all valid rC++ programs of at most 512 bytes, and compile them into standard single-tape Turing Machines.
+Let `Q` be the maximum number of states among all generated standard Turing machines, let `BB(n)` be the `n`th Busy Beaver Number, and let `Comp(n)` be the largest integer computed by any rC++ program of at most `n` bytes.
+Then we have `Comp(512) <= BB(Q)`.
+This means any rC++ entry to a Bignum Bakeoff Contest will compute some number that is at most `BB(Q)`.
+Equivalently, you could write a deterministic, halting rC++ program in at most 512 bytes that returns a large number, use some mathematics to prove that the program computes some explicit integer `N` (or prove that the number computed is at least as large as `N`), then claim that `N` is a lower bound for `BB(Q)`.
+    - This project first converts rC++ to my own assembly code, then from assembly code to a multi-tape Turing Machine.
+If I can determine an upper bound on the number of lines of assembly generated by any rC++ program of at most 512 bytes, as well as determine the maximum number of times `newNode()` is called for any assembly instruction, then I can determine an upper bound on the maximum number of states in any multi-tape Turing Machine generated by this project from a rC++ program of at most 512 bytes.
+Then by figuring out how the number of states increases by changing it to a standard Turing Machine (probably increases it by some polynomial amount), then determining an explicit `Q` for which `Comp(512) <= BB(Q)` is true becomes possible.